-In the PowerPC Architecture, the z bit denotes a bit that must be 0.
-If the bit is not 0, the instruction form is invalid.

-In the PowerPC Architecture, the y bit provides a hint about whether a conditional branch is likely to be taken.
+- The z bit denotes a bit that must be 0.
+If the bit is not 0, the instruction form is invalid. - The y bit provides a hint about whether a conditional branch is likely to be taken.
 The value of this bit can be either 0 or 1.
 The default value is 0.

-In the POWER family Architecture, the z and y bits can be either 0 or 1.
+In the POWER family architecture, the z and y bits can be either 0 or 1.